 Managers often associate “playing at work” with goofing off or wasting company time and money.
-But what if play was a crucial component to building a solid foundation for your team?
+But what if play was a crucial component to bringing your team together?
 What if it could help create a sense of belonging and psychological safety in the workplace and rekindle morale — especially surrounded by all this uncertainty?
 This article explores how play is key to building camaraderie in this surreal new reality of work.

 Why is play beneficial in the workplace?

 Studies show that staff are 500% more productive when in a state of flow/play.
 Play also develops resilience and adaptability in teams, which gives them the ability to improvise—a vital trait needed to navigate all the uncertainty ahead of us.
 Similar to joy, when leaders focus on building a flourishing environment where play and autonomy can exist, it results in higher job satisfaction and lower turnover.

 Where’s the proof that play works in the modern age of work?

 While play may seem like a good idea, where’s the proof?
 During the early years of Google, managers implemented Google’s 20% rule.
 Staff could use 20% of their time to pursue any project as long as it benefited Google in the long run.
 This method created some of Google’s foundational products (e.g., Adsense, Gmail, Google Maps, Google News).

 Need more proof?
 The Wright Brothers competed against Samuel Langley and a $2 million funded team of Smithsonian engineers to create the first flying machine.
 The two bicycle salesmen from Dayton, Ohio, got there first because they saw their work as play.

 Bringing your team together: play is not forced fun

 Why are certain team-building events cringe-worthy?
 For the same reason it’s awkward asking a first date if they’d like to go skydiving with you—not enough trust has been built to have this conversation yet.